slevic/conjur/design/authenticators/authenticator_management_improvement.md

   https://conjur.mycompany.net/authn-oidc/my-authenticator/my-account
 ```

 The CLI will use these new APIs.
+In order for the CLI to remain up to date with the authenticator types, their required parameters and optional parameters, Conjur will expose an internal API that would provide this authenticator schema information.
+This API will be called by the CLI whenever this information will be needed.
+For example, when running `conjur config authenticator add/update {authenticator-type}/{service-id} --help`.

 #### Pros